Johannesburg: Ethiopian Airlines Flights from Nine European Countries, Starting at €378 (With 2×23 Kg Luggage)

 Search & Book

-The fare rules give no sales period, but a travel period from January through December 2024, excluding July.
-A minimum stay of four days is necessary to get the lowest fare, while your stay may not exceed one month.
+The fare rules give no sales period, but a minimum stay of five days is necessary to get the lowest fare, while your stay may not exceed three months.
+Departures are available from August to November 2025 and January to June 2026, with most dates in May and June 2026.

 Why is booking with an airline better than with an online travel agency?